Seteco/Somorrostro/Home.md

 These are what we currently work on (in that order):

-1. Fix all bugs reported.

-2. Finish packaging for the various distros.
+1. Finish packaging for the various distros.

-3. More plugins - a lot more plugins!
+2. More plugins - a lot more plugins!

  - monitor cgroups (containers) performance and utilization from the host
  - monitor more of the system